European-XFEL/Karabo/doc/concepts/middle_layer_devices.rst

 Attributes of properties may be accessed as members of the property.
 This may sound a bit strange as first, if one views the property as a piece of data.
-By understanding the properties are in fact objects the interface becomes more natural.
+By understanding that the properties are in fact objects, the interface becomes more natural.

-The attributes which can be specified as part of property definition, i.e. *default* attributes are directly accessible.
-Note that the middle-layer API knows a fixed list of attributes, it is not possible to have user defined attributes.
+The attributes which can be specified as part of property definition, i.e. *default* attributes, are directly accessible.
+Note that the middle-layer API knows a fixed list of attributes.
+It is not possible to have user-defined attributes.

 +------------------+------------------------------------------------------------------------------------+
 |**Attribute**       **Example**                                                                        |